aiplanethub/mini-bootcamp-introduction-to-pandas/series-and-dataframe/1478-DataFrame.md

 ## A Column is a Series

-* A DataFrame is a collection of series.
+* A DataFrame is a collection of Series.
 * A series is a column in a table or a DataFrame.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_c26c3dfa04f1419d83d73bbb22a8a446.png)

-* There are 3 series in the given DataFrame - ‘Regd.
+* There are three series in the given DataFrame - ‘Regd.
 No’, ‘Names’ and ‘Marks%’.